abacusmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 #### dft_functional

 - **Type**: String
-- **Description**: type of exchange-correlation functional used in calculation.
-If dft_functional is not set, the program will adopt the functional used to generate pseudopotential files, provided all of them are generated using the same functional.
-For example, we present a few lines in Si’s GGA pseudopotential file Si_ONCV_PBE-1.0.upf:
-        ```
-        ...
-        <PP_HEADER
-        generated="Generated using ONCVPSP code by D. R. Hamann"
-        author="Martin Schlipf and Francois Gygi"
-        date="150105"
-        comment=""
-        element="Si"
-        pseudo_type="NC"
-        relativistic="scalar"
-        is_ultrasoft="F"
-        is_paw="F"
-        is_coulomb="F"
-        has_so="F"
-        has_wfc="F"
-        has_gipaw="F"
-        core_correction="F"
-        functional="PBE"
-        z_valence=" 4.00"
-        total_psenergy=" -3.74274958433E+00"
-        rho_cutoff=" 6.01000000000E+00"
-        ```
-    According to the information above, this pseudopotential is generated using PBE functional.
+- **Description**: In our package, the XC functional can either be set explicitly using the `dft_functional` keyword in `INPUT` file.
+If `dft_functional` is not specified, ABACUS will use the xc functional indicated in the pseudopotential file.
     On the other hand, if dft_functional is specified, it will overwrite the functional from pseudopotentials and performs calculation with whichever functional the user prefers.
 We further offer two ways of supplying exchange-correlation functional.
 The first is using 'short-hand' names such as 'LDA', 'PBE', 'SCAN'.
-A complete list of 'short-hand' expressions can be found in [source code](../source/module_xc/xc_functional.cpp).
+A complete list of 'short-hand' expressions can be found in [source code](../../../source/module_xc/xc_functional.cpp).
 The other way is only available when ***compiling with LIBXC***, and it allows for supplying exchange-correlation functionals as combinations of LIBXC keywords for functional components, joined by plus sign, for example, 'dft_functional='LDA_X_1D_EXPONENTIAL+LDA_C_1D_CSC'.
 The list of LIBXC keywords can be found on its [website](https://www.tddft.org/programs/libxc/functionals/).
 In this way, **we support all the LDA,GGA and mGGA functionals provided by LIBXC**.

     Furthermore, the old INPUT parameter exx_hybrid_type for hybrid functionals has been absorbed into dft_functional.
 Options are `hf` (pure Hartree-Fock), `pbe0`(PBE0), `hse` (Note: in order to use HSE functional, LIBXC is required).
 Note also that HSE has been tested while PBE0 has NOT been fully tested yet, and the maximum parallel cpus for running exx is Nx(N+1)/2, with N being the number of atoms.
 And forces for hybrid functionals are not supported yet.